chord progressions in tonal music

 What is special about this theory?

-Arising out of original analyses of root progressions in a large sample of tonal music, this web site represents a theory that explains, once voice leading patterns have been accounted for, how chord progressions work in tonal music (and to some extent modal music) and demonstrates how these create musical phrase structures that are similar, in ways, to natural language structures.
-This is the only book and website which successfully explains the relationship between voice leading, root progression syntax and phrase structures in music.
+Arising out of original analyses of root progression patterns in a large sample of tonal music, this web site represents a theory that explains (once voice leading patterns have been accounted for) how chord progressions work in tonal music (and to some extent modal music) and demonstrates how these chord progressions create musical phrase structures that are similar, in ways, to natural language structures.
+This is the only book and website which successfully explain the relationships between voice leading, root progression syntax and phrase structures in music.
+These relationships are demonstrated in the Example Analyses Chapter.

 What is the history of such ideas?